Goats for Rottwerndorf Castle: Fight against wild growth started!

 Financial realities

-The costs for the renovation of the castle and the park are not of bad parents.
-A cost estimate for the facade work amounts to around 500,000 euros, and Kusic hopes for further funding.
-However, the city of Pirna currently has other priorities in terms of financing.
-An emergency protection of the damaged garden house fails due to the financing: Here, 35,000 euros are required for the roof.
-The city is looking for cheaper variants, but has preferred other projects.
+The costs for the renovation of the castle and the park are not bad.
+A cost estimate for the facade work is around 500,000 euros, and Kusic is hoping for further funding.
+However, the city of Pirna currently has other priorities when it comes to financing.
+An emergency backup of the damaged garden house fails due to financing: 35,000 euros are required for the roof.
+The city is looking for cheaper options, but has preferred other projects.

-Kusic is faced with challenges because the city managers currently do not give the Schlosspark a high priority.
-Nevertheless, he remains optimistic and hopes not only the structural conditions with his commitment, but also the community to strengthen the castle.
-The idea of developing the former manor house in the back site for barrier -free apartments shows that Kusic also has an eye on the needs of today.
+Kusic sees challenges because city officials are currently not giving the castle park a high priority.
+Nevertheless, he remains optimistic and hopes that his commitment will not only strengthen the structural conditions, but also the community around the castle.
+The idea of developing the former mansion in the rear area for barrier-free apartments shows that Kusic also has the needs of today in mind.

-The renovation measures for Rottwerndorf Castle and his park are an example of how historical sites in times of climate change and urban development have to be rethought.
-The exchange between science and practice is of central importance, as explained in the manual for climate adjustment and the measures of the German Federal Environmental Foundation (DBU), which under DBU can be found.
-Only with a holistic approach can we preserve the history and nature of our cities and at the same time meet modern standards.
+The renovation measures for Rottwerndorf Castle and its park are an example of how historical sites need to be rethought in times of climate change and urban development.
+The exchange between science and practice is of central importance, as explained in the handbook on climate adaptation and the measures of the German Federal Environmental Foundation (DBU), which can be found below DBU can be found.
+Only with a holistic approach can we preserve the history and nature of our cities while meeting modern standards.